JuanFe12/Boilerplate-typescript/README.md

 ## Getting Started
-This is a template for your typescript projects with express, helmet, jest and husky
+This is a template for your typescript projects with express, helmet, jest

 ### Prerequisites